abbycar/MicrosoftEdge-Documentation/dev-guide/performance/fetch-API/README.md

+---
+description: Learn how to the Fetch API, which is XMLHttpRequest's modern-day replacement.
+title: Fetch API
+author: abbycar
+---

 # Fetch API

 The [Fetch API](https://msdn.microsoft.com/library/mt718765) utilizes the [`fetch`](https://msdn.microsoft.com/library/mt718769) method for fetching resources.
 In the past this was achieved with `XMLHttpRequest`.
 Not only is fetch simpler to use, it also provides lower level access to requests and responses.